-- Worked with all utilities on review of overhead utility line relocations based on the current design. - Coordinated with individual utility companies on relocation plans and schedule for incorporation with Master Program Schedule. - Coordinated work with communications utilities on review of relocation design. - Continued to coordinate relocation work for SVP and Palo Alto Power facilities. - Continued to coordinate relocation by communication cable owners such as AT&T and Comcast. - Coordinated with PG&E and SVP on relocation and de-energization of parallel power facilities to enable foundation construction and future pole installation. - Conducted utility coordination meeting to discuss overall status and areas of potential concern from the utilities.
+- Worked with all utilities on review of overhead utility line relocations based on the current design. - Coordinated with individual utility companies on relocation plans and schedule for incorporation with Master Program Schedule. - Coordinated work with communications utilities on review of relocation design. - Continued to coordinate relocation work for SVP and Palo Alto Power facilities. - Continued to coordinate relocation by communication cable owners such as AT&T and Comcast. - Conducted utility coordination meeting to discuss overall status and areas of potential concern from the utilities.

-- Coordinate with utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue to review relocation design SVP, Palo Alto Power, and communications companies and coordinate relocation field work. - Continue communication relocations in all Segments. - Continue SVP and Palo Alto Power relocations in Segment 3. - Continue to coordinate de-energization and relocation of parallel power facilities with PG&E and SVP to enable foundation construction. - Conduct monthly and weekly utility meeting with utility owners.
+- Coordinate with utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue to review relocation design SVP, Palo Alto Power, and communications companies and coordinate relocation field work. - Continue communication relocations in all Segments. - Continue SVP and Palo Alto Power relocations in Segment 3. - Conduct monthly and weekly utility meeting with utility owners.